flaviodut/antepassados/_posts/2017-10-21-welcome-to-jekyll.md

   - update
   - Família Dutra
 ---
-You’ll find this post in your `_posts` directory.
+You’ll find this post in your directory.
 Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+You can rebuild the site in many different ways, but the most common way is to run, which launches a web server and auto-regenerates your site when a file is updated.
+You’ll find this post in your directory.
+Go ahead and edit it and re-build the site to see your changes.
+You can rebuild the site in many different ways, but the most common way is to run, which launches a web server and auto-regenerates your site when a file is updated.

 <a data-flickr-embed="true" data-header="true" data-footer="true" data-context="true"  href="https://www.flickr.com/photos/d2d/201549575/in/album-72157623221063940/" title="fig1"><img src="https://farm1.staticflickr.com/67/201549575_48e1c2965e_o.jpg" width="640" height="480" alt="fig1"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>